Country Guide

 Legal system:

-civil law system; judicial review of legislative acts by the Constitutional Court
+civil law system based on the French system; constitution does not permit judicial review of acts of the States General

 International law organization participation: